Using Papaya Leaf Juice for Dengue Fever

 From the first night she had to stay in the clinic, I found a fresh papaya for her and she ate around a tablespoon of papaya seeds, chewed up and eaten with the fruit.
 This was repeated again in the morning, which was day 2 of the infection.

-Both papaya seeds and papaya leaves are known to contain similar substances, though I suspect the seeds are best for parasites (and possibly malaria), while the juice of papaya leaves is most often given for dengue.
+Both papaya seeds and papaya leaves are known to contain similar substances, though I suspect the seeds are best for parasites (and possibly malaria), while the juice of fresh papaya leaves is most often given for dengue.

 On day 3, I found a fruiting papaya tree in the local area and took a medium sized and relatively young leaf from the lower part of it.
 It was a little lighter green than the fully matured dark green leaves up the top of the plant.